 So, now we've gone through all three general guidelines, let's think about how to apply them to our scenario.
-We have an offender who is under the age of 25, so the Sentencing young people guideline applies to her.
-Once the offence guideline on causing death by driving is published, it will apply too.
+We have an offender who is under the age of 25, so the sentencing young people guideline applies to her.
+The offence guideline on causing death by driving will apply as well.
 Our offender also pled guilty to the offence.